Wake-up-Freeman/OLD-ODISEO/docs/develop/dapp/quick-start/README.md

 # 5-minute quickstart guide

 Use this quickstart guide to get started building your dApp.
-Daodiseoin is a Daodiseo development environment for better smart contract development experience
+ODISEOin is a ODISEO development environment for better smart contract development experience

-This guide will walk you through setting up your environment, installing Daodiseoin, and using the testnet or LocalDaodiseo to interact with a network.
+This guide will walk you through setting up your environment, installing ODISEOin, and using the testnet or LocalODISEO to interact with a network.

-For more information on Daodiseoin, visit [Daodiseoin's readme](https://github.com/iboss-ptk/daodiseoin#readme).
+For more information on ODISEOin, visit [ODISEOin's readme](https://github.com/iboss-ptk/ODISEOin#readme).

 :::::::{grid}
 :gutter: 3